diegomura/react-pdf-site/docs/image.md

 ##### Source object

 Defines the source of an image.
-Can be in any of these four valid froms:
+Can be in any of these four valid forms:

 | Form type   |                                                            Description                                                             | Example                                                    |
 | ----------- | :--------------------------------------------------------------------------------------------------------------------------------: | ---------------------------------------------------------- |